Limin-Jiang/ImmuSeeker/README.md

 ### output_list.csv:

-This file provides information on the detected HLA names, the unique reads supported, gene names, and associated levels.
+This file provides information on the detected HLA names, the unique reads supporting them, gene names, and associated levels.

 ### output_genetype.csv: